How Starbucks will train its staff to be less biased

 Related: Starbucks has a bold plan to address racial bias.
 Will it work?

-The company tapped several experts and researchers to help develop the curriculum, including Sherrilyn Ifill, president and director-counsel of the NAACP Legal Defense and Education Fund.
-Ifill will participate in a press briefing Thursday afternoon to detail how the NAACP is helping Starbucks with its anti-bias curriculum.
+The company tapped several experts and researchers to help develop the curriculum, including Sherrilyn Ifill, president and director-counsel of the NAACP Legal Defense and Education Fund and Heather McGhee, president of the public policy organization Demos.

+Ifill and McGhee, who both served as unpaid advisers, told reporters on a media call on Thursday that they think Starbucks' plan is ambitious.
+They added that they will issue a report in the next few weeks outlining a comprehensive set of issues they believe the company must address.

+"We've made it clear that we won't be a rubber stamp to validate their programming," McGhee said.

 The company said it will release training materials to the public next week, so others can use it.